radoslavdodek/TranscribePlusAI/README.md

 ## Prerequisites

-The following command line tools need to be installed:
+The tools listed below need to be installed:

 - git (https://git-scm.com/book/en/v2/Getting-Started-Installing-Git)
 - Python 3 (https://www.python.org)

 ## Installation

 - Set `OPENAI_API_KEY` environment variable (You can create an API KEY here: https://platform.openai.com/api-keys).

   You can do so in `~/.zshrc` or `~/.bashrc` file:
   ```sh
   export OPENAI_API_KEY="<YOUR_KEY>"
   ```